alecrmeyer/valmine/README.md

 Ideas:
     -Outliers for kills/damage didnt have much to infer about, but splitting players with large rank increases could be interesting.
+    -Determine the outcome of a match based on all 10 players statistics.
+        -Predict a players performance based on the map and agent selected.
+        -Then average their performance with the rest of the team -Then determine which team has a higher chance to win based on their averaged
+        stats